TanKhoa1709/r-a-algorithm-app/README.md

-# Ricart-Agrawala Distributed Mutual Exclusion
+# Ricart-Agrawala Distributed Banking System

-A comprehensive implementation and demonstration of the **Ricart-Agrawala algorithm** for distributed mutual exclusion, featuring a multi-module Kotlin architecture with real-time network communication, critical section management, and desktop UI visualization.
+A comprehensive implementation and demonstration of the **Ricart-Agrawala algorithm** for distributed mutual exclusion, featuring a distributed banking system where multiple bank branches coordinate access to a shared bank account using message passing and logical clocks (Lamport clocks).

 ## Overview

-This project implements the Ricart-Agrawala algorithm, a distributed algorithm that ensures mutual exclusion in a distributed system without requiring a central coordinator.
-The system consists of multiple nodes that coordinate access to shared resources using message passing and logical clocks (Lamport clocks).
+This project implements the Ricart-Agrawala algorithm in a practical banking scenario.
+Multiple bank branches (nodes) coordinate access to a shared bank account using the distributed mutual exclusion algorithm.
+Each branch can withdraw or deposit money, with the algorithm ensuring that only one branch accesses the account at a time.

-**Important Note**: The Ricart-Agrawala algorithm itself is fully distributed - nodes coordinate directly with each other via message passing.
-The CS Host (Critical Section Host) is an **optional resource management layer** that manages actual shared resources (like bank accounts, printers, etc.) and is NOT a coordinator for the Ricart-Agrawala algorithm.
-The algorithm runs independently between nodes.
+**Important Note**: The Ricart-Agrawala algorithm itself is fully distributed - bank branches coordinate directly with each other via message passing.
+The Bank Host (formerly called CS Host) is an **optional resource management layer** that manages the actual shared bank account and is NOT a coordinator for the Ricart-Agrawala algorithm.
+The algorithm runs independently between branches to decide access order.

 ### Key Features

+- **Distributed Banking System**: Bank branches coordinate access to shared bank account using Ricart-Agrawala algorithm
+- **Bank Transactions**: Withdraw and deposit operations with mutual exclusion guarantee
 - **Distributed Mutual Exclusion**: Full implementation of Ricart-Agrawala algorithm (pure distributed, no central coordinator)
 - **Service Discovery**: Automatic node discovery via UDP multicast
 - **Real-time Communication**: WebSocket-based message passing between nodes
-- **Critical Section Host**: Optional resource management layer for managing actual shared resources (NOT a coordinator for the algorithm)
+- **Bank Host**: Resource management layer for managing the shared bank account (NOT a coordinator for the algorithm)
-- **Desktop UI**: Compose Desktop UI for node visualization and control
+- **Desktop UI**: Compose Desktop UI for branch operations and monitoring
+- **Bank Dashboard**: Real-time visualization of bank balance, transactions, and branch status
 - **Lamport Clocks**: Logical clock implementation for event ordering
-- **Violation Detection**: Automatic detection of protocol violations
-- **Resource Management**: Multiple shared resource types (Bank Account, Printer, Document, Counter)
+- **Transaction History**: Complete audit trail of all bank transactions

 ## Prerequisites